Pointwise estimates and exponential laws in metastable systems via coupling methods: Construction of the coupling

-\begin{remark} Note that the inclusion \eqv(success.1) is in general strict.
-The rationale for the introduction of the events $\AA$ and $\BB$ is that the unlikely event $\AA$ does not affect the $\eta$-chain at all and that the (likely) event $\BB$ does not distort the hitting times of the $\eta$-chain in the sense that $\E_{\h}\lb \tau_B \1_{\BB}\rb \geq \E_\h\tau_B\lb 1 - {\rm e}^{-c N} \rb$.
-This will be part of the content of Lemma~\ref{event.8} which we formulate and prove below. \end{remark}
+\end{lemma} \begin{pf} On the event $\BB\cap{\mathcal A}$, by time $N^k$ $\eta(t)$ has not reached $B$, all spins have been flipped once, and each flip that involved a~site where $\eta(t)\neq\s(t)$ was done when the coin $V_i$ took the value $+1$.
+Therefore, on each first flip the corresponding $\eta$ and $\s$ spins became aligned, hence $\eta(N^\kk)=\s(N^\kk)$. \end{pf} \begin{remark*} Note that the inclusion (\ref{success.1}) is in general strict.
+The rationale for the introduction of the events ${\mathcal A}$ and $\BB$ is that the unlikely event ${\mathcal A}$ does not affect the $\eta$-chain at all and that the (likely) event $\BB$ does not distort the hitting times of the $\eta$-chain in the sense that $\E_{\h}(\tau_B \mathbh{1}_{\BB})\geq\E_\h\tau_B(1 - e^{-c N} )$.
+This will be part of the content of Lemma~\ref{event.8} which we formulate and prove below. \end{remark*}